-Hedging of net investments in foreign subsidiaries is also recognized in the translation reserve.
-This consists of exchange rate differences arising from the revaluation of liabilities recognized as hedging instruments of a net investment in a foreign operation.
-The amount is based on tax consequences.
+Hedging of net investments in foreign subsidiaries was also recognized in the translation reserve until August 2019.
+This consisted of exchange rate differences arising from the revaluation of liabilities recognized as hedging instruments of a net investment in a foreign operation.
+The amount was after tax.
+Please see the Accounting principles for more information.

-Group 2019 2018
+Group 2020 2019

-Carrying amount at January 1 41 31
+Carrying amount at January 1 44 41

-Exchange rate difference for the year 31 21
+Exchange rate difference for the year -21 31

-Hedging of net investments in foreign subsidiaries -36 -15
+Hedging of net investments in foreign subsidiaries 0 -36

-Tax attributable to hedging of net investment in foreign subsidiary 8 4
+Tax attributable to hedging of net investment in foreign subsidiary 0 8

-Carrying amount at end of period 44 41
+Carrying amount at end of period 23 44